Poulami Roychowdhury

 Biography

-Poulami Roychowdhury is Associate Professor of Sociology and International and Public Affairs at the Watson Institute (with joint appointment in Sociology).
+Poulami Roychowdhury is an associate professor of sociology and international and public affairs at the Watson Institute (with a joint appointment in the Department of Sociology).

 Roychowdhury's writing can be found in a range of journals, including the American Journal of Sociology, Feminist Studies, Gender & Society, Signs, and Social Problems.
 Her book, "Capable Women, Incapable States: Negotiating Violence and Rights in India," is available through Oxford University Press.